insure logo

 Which companies have the cheapest car insurance for seniors in Maryland?

-Senior drivers in Maryland generally pay higher car insurance rates than most age groups, though teens still tend to pay the most overall.
+Senior drivers in Maryland typically pay higher car insurance premiums than most other age groups, although teens generally remain the most expensive to insure.

-The cheapest car insurance companies for seniors in Maryland are:
+The cheapest car insurance companies for seniors in Maryland include:

 • GEICO: $1,755 a year ($146 a month)